-The Advocacy Institute is a training program designed to empower participants and community stakeholders to create sustainable change.
-Through a five-phase framework that builds from the diffusion of innovation and empowerment theories, we teach participants the "how-to" of making public health policy that responds to community needs.
+The Advocacy Institute is a training program designed to empower youth participants and community stakeholders ages 14 to 18, to create sustainable change throughout their communities.
+Through a five-phase framework that combines innovation and empowerment theories, youth participants learn the fundamentals of impacting health policy, advocacy in media, and community engagement and organization.

-The federal Child and Adult Care Food Program (CACFP) provides nutritious meals to children and adults in emergency housing, child care, adult care, and other settings throughout the United States.
-Through a partnership with the City of Philadelphia’s Office of Supportive Housing (OSH), we offer capacity-building training and technical assistance to seven family emergency housing shelters to improve each site’s ability to provide safe and nutritious meals for families in the shelter.
+The federal Child and Adult Care Food Program (CACFP) provides nutritious meals to children and adults in emergency housing, childcare, adult care, and other settings throughout the United States.
+Through a contract with the Philadelphia Office of Homeless Services (OHS), Health Promotion Council (HPC) offers specialized capacity-building services to six family emergency housing shelters to improve each site’s ability to provide safe and nutritious meals for families living onsite.